Somebody Dance with Me

 "Somebody Dance with Me" is a song by Swiss artist DJ BoBo featuring Emel Aykanat.
-It was released in November 1992 as the second single from his debut album, Dance with Me (1993).
-The song is on some parts based on sampling taken from "Somebody's Watching Me" by Rockwell.
-It was the first major hit of DJ BoBo in 1992-1993, reaching the top of Swiss Hitparade, the official Swiss Singles Chart.
-It was also a number-one hit in Portugal and Sweden.
+It was released in November 1992 by label Fresh as the second single from his debut album, Dance with Me (1993).
+The song is on some parts based on sampling taken from "Somebody's Watching Me" by American singer Rockwell from 1983.
+It was the first major hit of DJ BoBo in Europe in 1992–1993, reaching the top of Swiss Hitparade, the official Swiss Singles Chart, as well as topping the charts in Portugal and Sweden.

 Chart performance

-"Somebody Dance with Me" was a major hit on the charts in Europe and Australia.
-It remains one of DJ BoBo's most successful songs to date, peaking at number-one in Portugal, Sweden and Switzerland.
-The single made it to the top 10 also in Austria (number three), Finland, Germany, Norway (number three) and the Netherlands (number three).
-Additionally, it was a top 20 hit in Australia and Denmark, as well as on the Eurochart Hot 100, where it hit number 11 in September 1993.
-And on the European Dance Radio Chart, "Somebody Dance with Me" went to number 14.
-It didn't chart on the UK Singles Chart in the UK.
+"Somebody Dance with Me" was a hit on the charts in Europe, Israel, and Australia.
+It remains one of DJ BoBo's most successful songs, peaking at number-one in Portugal, Sweden and Switzerland.
+The single entered the top 10 also in Austria (3), Finland (5), Germany (4), Norway (3) and the Netherlands (3).
+Additionally, it was a top-20 hit in Australia (13) and Denmark (14), as well as on the Eurochart Hot 100, where it peaked at number 11 in September 1993.
+On the European Dance Radio Chart, "Somebody Dance with Me" reached number 14.
+It didn't chart on the UK Singles Chart in the UK or in the US.

 It earned a gold record in Germany, Australia and Israel.

 Music video

-A very low budget music video was shot entirely in a music venue with an audience and a performance of the song with various dancers.
+A very low budget music video for "Somebody Dance with Me" was shot entirely in a music venue with an audience and a performance of the song with various dancers.
 According to DJ BoBo, the video was shot on a budget of 3,000 Swiss Francs only.
-An official video from one of DJ BoBo's concerts, where the singer performs "Somebody Dance with Me" on stage was later published on YouTube in August 2009.
-By February 2022, it had more than 30,6 million views.
+An official video from one of DJ BoBo's concerts, where the singer performs "Somebody Dance with Me" on stage was later made available on DJ BoBo's official YouTube channel in 2009, having generated more than 39 million views as of early 2025.